 The second major reason people (24.60%) stated was they didn't find an app useful enough.
 Either the app provided no value proposition or was available at the website; in later's case, people tend to bookmark the webpage.
 In any case, apps that don't save time, save money, or provide entertainment gets uninstalled easily.

 The size of the mobile app matters to smartphone users too.
 As 21.37% of the participants have reported that they uninstall apps that take up a lot of storage in favor of lighter versions, or even, alternatives.

 Interestingly, as many as 20.97% of the surveyed users reported that they delete an app if it gets addictive and time-consuming.
 As Hope Ekpo, Founder & CEO of Greenedu Digital, shared a personal experience, "There was not a single day when I didn't think of playing Top Eleven.
 Though it was a wonderful app, I had to delete it because it became so addictive and frustrating.
-Addictive in the sense that it takes most of your time and frustrating in terms of getting angry when a weaker team beats you.
+Addictive in the sense that it takes most of your time and frustration in terms of getting angry when a weaker team beats you.
 In order to get myself together, I had to delete the app."

 19.35% of people uninstalled an app, having gone through a bad sign-up experience, high customer criteria or asking for too many personal details.
 And 17.74% of other users even deleted apps that ask for too many permissions, which they find objectionable for the app.